 A derivative is a financial contract with a value that depends on, or is derived from, the value of an underlying asset, reference rate or index.
 The various types of derivative instruments that a Fund may use are described in detail under "Description of the Funds, Their Investments and Risks" in the SAI.
 A Fund typically uses derivatives as a substitute for taking a position in the underlying asset and/or as part of a strategy designed to reduce exposure to other risks, such as interest rate or currency risk.
 A Fund may also use derivatives for leverage, in which case their use would involve leveraging risk.
 A Fund's use of derivative instruments (such as futures, options, swaps and structured securities) involves risks different from, and possibly greater than, the risks associated with investing directly in securities and other traditional investments.
 Derivatives are subject to a number of risks described elsewhere in this section, such as liquidity risk, interest rate risk, market risk, credit risk and management risk.
 They also involve the risk of mispricing or improper valuation and the risk that changes in the value of the derivative may not correlate perfectly with the underlying asset, rate or index.
-Changes in the value of the derivative may not correlate perfectly with, and may be more sensitive to market events than, the underlying asset, rate or index, and the Fund could lose more than the initial amount invested.
+Changes in the value of the derivative more than the initial amount invested.
 Over-the-counter ("OTC") derivatives are also subject to the risk that a counterparty to the transaction will not fulfill its contractual obligations to the other party, as many of the protections afforded to centrally-cleared derivative transactions might not be available for OTC derivatives.
-For derivatives traded on an exchange or through a central counterparty, credit risk resides with the creditworthiness of the Fund's clearing broker, or the clearinghouse itself, rather than to a counterparty in an OTC derivative transaction.
+For derivatives traded on an exchange or through a central counterparty, credit risk resides with the creditworthiness of a Fund's clearing broker, or the clearinghouse itself, rather than to a counterparty in an OTC derivative transaction.
 Also, suitable derivative transactions may not be available in all circumstances and there can be no assurance that a Fund will engage in these transactions to reduce exposure to other risks when that would be beneficial.